dCache/dcache-book2/intouch.md

       Your proxy is valid until Thu Mar 31 21:49:06 2011

-Authentication and authorization in DCACHE is done by the GPLAZMA service.
+Authentication and authorization in dCache is done by the GPLAZMA service.
 Define this service in the layout file.

       [gPlazmaDomain]
       [gPlazmaDomain/gplazma]